DSpace-Labs/puppet-dspace-demo/README.md

 4. 'kompewter' IRC bot (from https://github.com/DSpace-Labs/kompewter)
 5. Setup custom Message of the Day for server and other basic files

-**WARNING:** Currently this script does restore APIs from the `~dspace/AIP-restore` folder.
-It does download the AIPs from a private S3 location, but you must manually run the restore script.
-The folder should look something like this:
+**NOTE:** Currently this script downloads AIPs from a private S3 location to the `~dspace/AIP-restore` folder.
+If you wish to copy/clone this script for your own purposes, you can skip this step, or create your own content that looks something like this:

 * `~dspace/AIP-restore/`
   * `SITE@10673-0.zip` (Site AIP corresponding to 10673/0 handle)
   * `COMMUNITY@[handle].zip` (one or more Community AIPs using 10673 handle prefix)
   * `COLLECTION@[handle].zip` (one or more Collection AIPs using 10673 handle prefix)
   * `ITEM@[handle].zip` (one or more ITEM AIPs using 10673 handle prefix)
+* A restore script is installed to `~/bin/reset-dspace-content` (under the 'dspace' OS user account).
+At this time, it must be manually run after DSpace is installed (it is not automated).

 License
 --------